apollographql/apollo-server/packages/apollo-gateway/src/__tests__/CucumberREADME.md

 There are two files used to test they query plan builder: [build-query-plan.feature](./build-query-plan.feature) and [queryPlanCucumber.test.ts](./queryPlanCucumber.test.ts).
 These two files make up a set of test descriptions written in gherkin for [Cucumber](https://cucumber.io/), and the Cucumber test implementation details respectively.
 If you're not familiar with Cucumber or BDD, check out [this video](https://www.youtube.com/watch?v=lC0jzd8sGIA&t=829s) for a great introduction to the concepts involved.

 Cucumber has test runners in multiple languages, allowing a test spec to be written in plain English and then individual implementations of the test suite can describe how they would like tests to be run for their specific implementation.
+For Java, Kotlin, Ruby, and JS, Cucumber even has a [10-minute tutorial](https://cucumber.io/docs/guides/10-minute-tutorial/) to help get started.

 ## Scenarios